jmmuller/MMVII_topo_course/presentation.md

 # Topo

-C.F doc chapter 22.

 ## Principles

 ### Station

+For now, only station-based topo measurements are available.

-Topo measurements are made from an instrument that is verticalized/plumb or not.
+These measurements are made from an instrument that is verticalized/plumb or not.
 The position and orientation of an instrument define a \textit{station}.
 All the measurements are attached to a station and are expressed in the station frame.